FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Ownership Verification and Traceability in Federated Learning

 \subsection{Distinguish Different Models of Different Clients}

-As discussed before, a key challenge in tracing the model leaker in FL is that the aggregated models received by the clients are identical.
-We need to design a mechanism to embed unique, unremovable, and distinguishable identity certificate to the local models.
+As discussed before, a key challenge in tracing the model leaker in FL is that the aggregated models received by the Clients are identical.
+We need to design a mechanism to embed unique, unremovable, and distinguishable identity certificates in the local models.
 Thus, in FedTracker, we propose the local fingerprint mechanism.

-Local fingerprint is used to represent the identity of the clients.
-In FedTracker, we utilize multi-bit \emph{parameter-based} method as local fingerprints.
-A unique local fingerprint is inserted into the model of each client.
-The local fingerprint mechanism includes three phase: local fingerprint generation, local fingerprint insertion and tracing.
+Local fingerprint is used to represent the identity of the Clients.
+In FedTracker, we utilize the multi-bit \emph{parameter-based} method as local fingerprints.
+A unique local fingerprint is inserted into the model of each Client.
+The local fingerprint mechanism includes three phases: local fingerprint generation, local fingerprint insertion, and tracing.

 \textbf{Local Fingerprints Generation.} While generating the fingerprint $F_i$, we propose to maximize the distance between fingerprints to better distinguish them.
 The bigger the gap between different fingerprints, the more accurate it is for the FL group to disclose the identity of the model leaker among the FL participants.
 We model the insight as an optimization problem.
-In FedTracker, we use Hamming distance as metric since the fingerprint values are discrete in generation phase.
+In FedTracker, we use Hamming distance as a metric since the fingerprint values are discrete in the generation phase.
 We need to maximize the minimal hamming distance among the fingerprints.
 The optimization problem can be defined as Equation (\ref{eq:fpoptim}).